andik101/pulsar-manager-login-fix/README.md

-## Installing the UI Superuser `pulsar`
+## Deploying the UI Superuser `pulsar`

-To install in kubernetes cluster:
+To deploy it run the following command:

 ```bash
 $ kubectl apply -f pulsar-manager-superuser-job.yaml